react-native-documents/document-picker/docs/docs/sponsor-only/picker/virtual-files.md

+---
+description: Handle Android virtual files (Google Docs, Sheets) in the document picker with allowVirtualFiles
+---

 # Virtual files

 Virtual files are an Android-only concept.
 You have almost surely encountered them in your Google Drive - all the Google Docs, Sheets, Presentations, etc. are virtual files and cannot normally be selected.